labrador-kennel/async-unit/README.md

 A testing framework, with a focus on integration testing, that treats Amp's Loop as a first-class citizen!

+- Extend `Cspray\Labrador\AsyncUnit\TestCase` and annotate your tests with `#[Test]` to get started
+- Setup and teardown your tests using a variety of hooks by annotating methods with attributes like `#[BeforeEach]` and `#[AfterEach]`
+- Embrace a test suite as a first-class citizen with `Cspray\Labrador\AsyncUnit\TestSuite` and bring a layer of extra functionality to integration tests
+- Assertion API with first-class async support and a clear
+- Disable tests, `TestCase`, or a `TestSuite` with the `#[Disabled]` Attribute
+- Includes a bundled CLI application for running your tests

+AsyncUnit is under active development!
+The project has a [defined Roadmap](https://docs.labrador-kennel.io/asyncunit/roadmap) and is currently implementing features for version **0.4.0**.

 ## Installation

 ```